pingcap/style-guide/src/rust/exprs.md

 Be aware that `let _foo =` and `let _ =` have different semantics; the latter does not create a scoped variable.
 This means that if the value has a destructor, it will be called immediately for the second form and at the end of the scope in the first form.
-TODO - is this still true with NLL?

 Use the [`Entry` APIs](https://doc.rust-lang.org/nightly/std/collections/hash_map/enum.Entry.html).